What is a Stop-Limit Order?

 When you place a buy stop limit order when purchasing XYZ stock at $28, the order will only become active if the price moves higher than $28.
 If it becomes active, the order will only be executed at $28 or better.

-Assuming you want to sell the XYZ stock if it retails at $19.
+Assuming you want to sell the XYZ stock if it trades to $19.
 At the moment, it is currently trading at $23.
 Your goal is simple, to limit your loss.
 Since you don’t want to suffer slippage, placing a sell stop limit order to sell the XYZ stock at $19, the order will only become active when the stock’s price goes down past $19.

 The goal of a stop limit order is to provide the trader with control over how and when an order will be filled.
 Furthermore, it can help you overcome major drawbacks that are common with a stop order.